Young Clergy Women International is led by a wonderful board of 21 excellent women.

 Sarah E. Ross is ordained in the Presbyterian Church (USA) and serves as Pastor of First Presbyterian Church in Adrian, Michigan.
 She was born and raised in Springfield, Illinois, and is a graduate of McCormick Theological Seminary in Chicago.
 Prior to seminary, she served in the Peace Corps, teaching English and U.S. History in Ukraine.
 Sarah lives with her rescue dog, Molly, who is terrified of everything except things that are actually dangerous.
 Sarah enjoys reading, baking, cross-stitch, and working lines from Parks and Recreation into normal conversations.

 Whitney Wilkinson is a teaching elder (minister) in the Presbyterian Church (USA).
-She received a Bachelor of Science degree from Texas A&M University and a Master of Divinity degree from Columbia Theological Seminary.
-A native Texan, she served as a mission worker in Belfast, Northern Ireland for two years and is currently in her fifth year as solo pastor of Cameron Presbyterian Church in charming Cameron, North Carolina.
-She finds joy in peacemaking and reconciliation, ecumenism, long chats over (several) cups of coffee, meandering walks with her dog, Fifi, modern dance, travel and New York Times crossword puzzles with her fiancé, Carlos.
+She received a BS from Texas A&M University and a MDiv from Columbia Theological Seminary.
+A native Texan, she served as a mission worker in Belfast, Northern Ireland, for two years and is currently in her sixth year as solo pastor of Cameron Presbyterian Church in charming Cameron, North Carolina.
+She finds joy in peacemaking and reconciliation, ecumenism, long chats over (several) cups of coffee, meandering walks with her dog, Fifi, modern dance, travel and New York Times crossword puzzles with her husband, Carlos.